5 tips on how to be more sustainable

-Palm oil is widely used in cosmetics, and is responsible for 80% of the world’s deforestation.
+Palm oil is widely used in cosmetics and is responsible for 80% of the world’s deforestation.
 Micro-plastics aren’t much better either, with thousands of tonnes of micro-beads washing up in the ocean, ending up inside marine wildlife and eventually into humans.

 We design skincare that is free of palm oil and micro-plastics, so no need to run and check the fine print on our products!
 Unfortunately, this isn’t always the case for other companies so it pays to do some research.

 What is this you ask?
 Slow Fashion advocates for principles such as good quality, clean environment, sustainable materials and ethical and fair conditions for producers.
-Slow Fashion adopts philosophies including buying vintage clothes, redesigning old clothes and supporting local independent designers instead huge chain enterprises.
-It's really about knowing where your garment has come from and how it will effect the environment.
+Slow Fashion adopts philosophies including buying vintage clothes, redesigning old clothes and supporting local independent designers instead of huge chain enterprises.
+It's really about knowing where your garment has come from and how it will affect the environment.

-Less is more we say, support you local designers and creators!
+Less is more we say, support you, local designers and creators!

 This is one of the easiest ways that you can help reduce your impact on the environment.

 Instead of plastic, which can devastate marine life and contributes to toxic fumes, try using reusable straws, such as paper or stainless steel!

 It is a simple change, but one that can reduce the amount of plastic that we use, resulting in a cleaner planet.

 There is only so much water to use, so ensuring that we can conserve our water usage is essential.